LarvenLLC/e-jsx/README.md

 Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).

-### Documentation for previous releases

-You can find all our previous releases docs on <https://getbootstrap.com/docs/versions/>.

-[Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.

 ## Contributing

 Please read through our [contributing guidelines](https://github.com/twbs/bootstrap/blob/main/.github/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.